fawasafsal/Brain-Tumour-MRI-Image-Classification/README.md

 5. Monitor training and evaluation outputs.

 ## 📌 **Key Results**
-- The CNN, ResNet50, and VGG19 models achieved high accuracy on the test dataset.
+- The VGG19 model has achieved high accuracy.
 - Confusion matrices and classification reports showcase the performance.

 ## 🚀 **Inference on Custom Images**